CiucurDaniel/FlutterCourse/README.md

     runApp(MovieApp());
 }
   ```
-  To run an app from the **courses** you simply go to that course folder and you will that each one has it's on `main.dart` file which you need to run.
+  To run an app from the **courses** you simply go to that course folder and you will see that each one has it's on `main.dart` file which you need to run.
 For example:
   ```
   /lib/course5/main.dart
   ```